-14. Are there any obligations of the sponsoring party / club which are typical due to local custom in your jurisdiction?
+14. Are there any obligations of the sponsored party/club which are typical due to local custom in your jurisdiction (see Standard document, Sponsorship agreement: Cross-border: clause 5)?

-In general, there are no specific obligations of the sponsoring party due to local custom in Hong Kong.
+In general, there are no specific obligations of the sponsored party/club due to local custom in Hong Kong.
 The obligations contained in Standard document, Sponsorship agreement: Cross-border: clause 5 are standard obligations that are regularly seen in sponsorship agreements in Hong Kong.